romanf-dev/actinium/doc/5-api.md

 An actor may own only a single message at any time.
 When actor allocates a new one then previous message is implicitly freed by the kernel.
-This may lead to undefined behavior in safe Rust when someone allocates a new message while holding previous one since two messages are unrelated from the Rust type system's point of view.
-To address this issue the concept of tokens are used.
+This may lead to invalid memory refs in safe Rust when someone allocates a new message while holding previous one since two messages are unrelated from the Rust type system's point of view.
+To address this issue the concept of tokens is used.

 A token itself is an empty struct which represents the 'right to allocate a new message'.
-Initial token is passed as a parameter into the actor function and should be passed into all function that may allocate a message like pop or try_pop.
+Initial token is passed as a parameter into the actor function and should be passed into all functions that may allocate a message like pop or try_pop.
 Also, token has private constructor so it cannot be created inside the actor.
 Thus, actor is allowed to own a single message which it recevied in exchange to its initial token.